-Presentation Tips – Speaking too quickly and how to slow down…
+Presentation Tips – Speaking too quickly & how to slow down…

 I was at a conference once, where several of the speakers were talking way too quickly…